Michael Auld was born in Kingston, Jamaica. In that island Anansi was an invaluable moral tool. There, the

 AnansiStories with his friends and with his parent's household workers.
 He also listened to local folklorists Louise

 Bennett and her partner Ranny Williams who told stories about Anansi live and on the radio.
-Anansi was so
+Anansi was so prevalent

 "Through Anansi the Spider-man, we children learned that 'might was not always right '.
-We learned that, although
+We learned that, although we

-we were small, we could use our brains to solve any problem."
+were small, we could use our brains to solve any problem."

 At the age of 19 Michael went to the United States to attend